yashArrived/devHub-UI/README.md

 - Installed react-redux + @reduxjs/toolkit
 - ConfigureStore  , add provider , create slice write actions/reducers and then add reducer to store
+- Navbar update on login from store
+- Add a constants file
+- Navigate to feed after login